Xuchen-Li/Xuchen-Li.github.io/_pages/about.md

 <div class='paper-box-text' markdown="1">
 **<a href="http://got-10k.aitestunion.com/">GOT-10k: A Large High-diversity Benchmark and Evaluation Platform for Single Object Tracking</a>**

-- Visual Object Tracking / Evaluation Technology / Platform Maintenance
+- Visual Object Tracking / Evaluation Technology / Large High-diversity Benchmark
 - As of Feb.
 2024, the platform has received 3.24M+ page views, 6k+ downloads, 18k+ trackers from 160+ countries and regions worldwide.
 - GOT-10k is the supporting platform for research accepted by IEEE TPAMI 2019.
 </div>